 In 2014 she was named co-recipient of the Association for Education in Journalism and Mass Communication’s Professional Freedom and Responsibility Award.

-Her latest book, Shut Away: When Down Syndrome was a Life Sentence, comes out in 2019.
+Her latest book, Shut Away: When Down Syndrome was a Life Sentence, came out in 2019.
 Combining memoir and history, it tracks the rise, fall and demise of Ontario’s large, provincial institutions for people with intellectual disabilities.
 Her younger brother, Bill, grew up in one of these institutions and died there at the age of 38.
 The book draws on his personal file and other records to paint a critical and vivid picture of life on the inside.

 The Canadian Reporter: News Writing and Reporting.
 Third Edition.
 Co-authored with Allan Thompson and Carman Cumming.
 Toronto: Nelson, 2010.